iQuxLE/stax_omim_opti_2/README.md

 ### Input Data

 The input file used for parsing the variants is `input_file.txt`.
-It contains the following variants:
+It contains the following variants

 | chr | start   | alleleID | Ref. | Alt.     |
 | --- | ------- | -------- | ---- | -------- |